A true feast for the senses!

 Also for group visits

 Did you know that your association, school or company can also make a customized Seven Senses Tour?
 The difference with an individual Seven Senses Tour?
 Exclusively for groups (per 20 people) we provide experienced guides who accompany the two-hour walk.
 Discover Ghent through the eyes of Jan Van Eyck together with them!
-Possible from Tuesday to Sunday.
+Possible from Tuesday until Sunday.
 Reservation info at the bottom of this page.

 Your safety is our priority.
 The OMG!
 Seven Senses Tour has been fully adapted to the latest safety standards in the context of the fight against the coronavirus.
 Participants can take the tour individually or with the entire family by means of a map.
 Hygiene is closely monitored at the different stops.
 Only half of the usual maximum capacity is allowed on each boat, so you can safely enjoy Ghent's waterways.